Gendering Rebel Origins: Women as First Movers in Civil War

 Queering Gender-Based Violence Scholarship: An Integrated Research Agenda (with Jamie J. Hagen), invitation to revise and resubmit

 Research on armed conflict’s gender dynamics has expanded significantly in the past decade.
-Moving away from the singular conception of women as wartime victims, scholars broaden the theoretical and empirical scope of gender-based violence to include male victims, women perpetrators, and non-sexual harms.
 But research in this field pays little attention to sexual orientation and gender identity.
-Moreover, where scholarship focused on violence against gender and sexual minorities during war exist, it is largely divorced from work on gender-based violence in conflict-related environments and from queer analyses.
-As a result, violence against gender and sexual minorities presently falls between scholarly trenches: it is under-explored, under-theorized, and de-gendered.
-In this article, we overview and integrate these bodies of work and argue for the theoretical expansion of ‘gender-based violence’ in conflict research as a conceptual, empirical, and analytic category to study and explain targeted attacks against lesbian, gay, bisexual, and transgender people.
-We examine violence in Colombia’s civil war and in post-invasion Iraq as empirical illustrations of these abuses’ gendered contours and of the need for an integrated approach, and we identify future, fruitful research avenues with important policy implications for preventing and responding to gender-based violence during war.
+Moreover, where scholarship focused on violence against sexual and gender minorities (SGM) during war exist, it is largely divorced from work on gender-based violence (GBV) in conflict-related environments and from sexuality studies.
+In this article, we integrate these bodies of work and argue for the theoretical expansion of GBV as a conceptual, empirical, and analytic category to study and explain targeted attacks against lesbian, gay, bisexual, and transgender people.
+We suggest two theoretical interventions to better equip existing GBV frameworks to explain violence perpetrated against SGM.
+We argue, first, that violence targeting SGM is gender-based violence, as sexuality and gender identity are integral components of gender; and second, that analyzing gender dynamics adds to our understanding of when, how, and why targeting SGM composes part of an organization’s regulatory ‘repertoire of violence.’
+We examine violence in Colombia’s civil war as an illustrative application of our approach and we identify future, fruitful research avenues with important policy implications for studying and responding to GBV during war.